Michael137/llvm-project/lldb/docs/use/type_completion.rst

 By default, all ``ASTImporter`` instances used by LLDB (created by ``ASTImporterDelegate``) import using ``clang::ASTImporter``'s "minimal import" mode.

+Minimal import has following effects on the import process:
+1. `ASTNodeImporter::ImportDeclContext`: now only imports the DeclContext decl, not necessarily the decls contained in the context
+2. `addDeclToContexts`: calls `addDeclInternal` unconditionally
+3. `shouldForceImportDeclContext`: *crucial*, `ImportDefinitionKind::IDK_Default` now
+                                   doesn't import any part of a definition in minimal import case
+4. `ImportDefinition`: doesn't call `setCompleteDefinition` in minimal import case
+5. `getStructuralEquivalenceKind`: results in a much weaker equivalence check for records with external lexical storage
+6. `VisitRecordDecl`: doesn't call `ImportImplicitMethods` in minimal import case

 Origin Tracking Structures
 **************************